mozilla-services/servicedenuages.fr/content/pages/about-en.rst

 `Mathieu <http://mathieu-leplatre.info>`_, `Tarek <http://ziade.org/>`_,
 `Rémy <https://twitter.com/Natim>`_ and `Alexis <http://notmyidea.org>`_.

-After some time spend accumulating experience without writting about it, we decided to start this blog, where we write in French and in English, about our explorations and reflections.
+After some time spend accumulating experience without writing about it, we decided to start this blog, where we write in French and in English, about our explorations and reflections.